albamvv/LLM-HF/03-Fine_Tuning_BERT_for_Sentiment/README.md

 ```
 - `config = AutoConfig.from_pretrained(model_ckpt, label2id=label2id, id2label=id2label)`

--   -   Loads the configuration for a pre-trained model from `model_ckpt`.
+    - Loads the configuration for a pre-trained model from `model_ckpt`.

--   -   It customizes the configuration by specifying `label2id` (mapping labels to IDs) and `id2label` (mapping IDs back to labels).
+    - It customizes the configuration by specifying `label2id` (mapping labels to IDs) and `id2label` (mapping IDs back to labels).

--   -   This is useful for classification tasks, ensuring the model correctly associates outputs with labels.
+    - This is useful for classification tasks, ensuring the model correctly associates outputs with labels.

-`model = AutoModelForSequenceClassification.from_pretrained(model_ckpt, config=config).to(device)`
+`model = AutoModelForSequenceClassification.from_pretrained(model_ckpt, config=config).to(device)`.

--   -   Loads a pre-trained model designed for sequence classification from `model_ckpt`.
+    - Loads a pre-trained model designed for sequence classification from `model_ckpt`.

--   -   Uses the previously defined `config` to ensure the model has the correct label mappings.
+    - Uses the previously defined `config` to ensure the model has the correct label mappings.

--   -   Moves the model to the appropriate device (`cuda` or `cpu`) for computation.
+    - Moves the model to the appropriate device (`cuda` or `cpu`) for computation.

 ```sh
 BertForSequenceClassification(
   (bert): BertModel(